 There is a 9-credit cap as to the number of academic credits that a student may earn through externship placements that may be applied towards meeting a student's graduation requirements in accordance with the Miami Law Registrar Office's JD Degree Requirements Self-Audit Form.

-For the spring 2017 semester, students are required to work at least 120 hours for 3 academic credits in addition to successfully completing the requirements of the Externship Program Course.
-Please note that the Externship Program no longer has a 6-credits option.
-The first day of the spring 2017 semester is January 17, 2017, and students will be required to complete the work hours by April 25, 2017.
+For the fall 2017 semester, students are required to work at least 120 hours for 3 academic credits in addition to successfully completing the requirements of the Externship Program Course.
+There is no other credit option associated with this program.
+The first day of the fall 2017 semester is August 22, 2017, and students will be required to complete the work hours by November 21, 2017.

 Externship Program - Academic Course Overview

-All lectures associated with the Externship Program will take place on Thursdays from 6:00 pm - 7:50 pm on the Miami Law campus unless otherwise stated.
+All lectures (including the mandatory orientation) associated with the Externship Program will take place on either a Tuesday or Thursday from 5:30 pm - 7:20 pm on the Miami Law campus unless otherwise stated.
 The specific lecture dates will be provided on the syllabus that will be distributed at the mandatory orientation.
 Student will have to make all necessary arrangements to attend lectures including adjusting externship work hours to ensure availability.

 Student must also complete documents that monitor his/her externship including the Learning Plans & Goals, Mid-Term Evaluation, Final Evaluation and Time Certification Form as part of his/her academic responsibilities for this program.